-THE COURT.-Her Majesty accompanied by her husband and children passed Friday night on board the royal yacht in Yarmouth roads, and on Saturday and Sunday visited Jersey, Guernsey, and Alderney, returning to Osborne at ten o'clock on Monday morning.
+THE COURT.-Her Majesty accompanied by her husband and children passed Friday night on board the royal yacht in Yarmouth roads, and on Saturday and sunday visited Jersey, Guernsey, and Alderney, returning to Osborne at ten o'clock on Monday morning.
 Sir George Lewis was the Secretary of State in attendance.
-Wednesday was the Duchess of Kent's birthday and the Orion and the Prince of Kent's birthday and the Queen and the Prince Consort gave their annual dinner and holiday to the seamen and marines of the royal yachts, the detachment of infantry, the Trinity House and Coast Guard men stationed at East Cowes, and the labourers and workmen, with their wives, employed at Osborne.
+Wednesday was the Duchess of Kent's birthday and the Queen and the Prince Consort gave their annual dinner and holiday to the seamen and marines of the royal yachts, the de-tachment of infantry, the Trinity House and Coast Guard men stationed at East Cowes, and the labourers and workmen, with their wives, employed at Osborne.
 The numbers entertained amounted to nearly 600, for whom dinner was prepared in tents erected on the lawn.
 After the dinner her Majesty took her place in a marquee, and remained to witness the rustic games and races which continued till past seven o'clock.
 In the evening the Queen gave a party and a short concert.

-THE PRINCE OF WALES.-On Monday his royal highness visited Glasgow, and after examining the manufactures and curiosities of the city drove to the residence of Sir James Maxwell, of Pollok, to luncheon.
+THE PRINCE OF WALES .- On Monday his royal highness visited Glasgow, and after examining the manufactures and curiosities of the city drove to the residence of Sir James Maxwell, of Pollok, to luncheon.
 The party then returned to the city, and visited the Royal Exchange, Queen-street, where the crowd loudly cheered him.
-He then left for Edin-
+He then left for Edinburgh.

-HER MAJESTY AT JERSEY .- A Jersey contemporary of Saturday last says :- The Queen paid a flying visit to this island to-day.
+HER MAJESTY AT JERSEY.-A Jersey contemporary of Saturday last says :-The Queen paid a flying visit to this island to-day.
 At about 9 a.m. the Royal squadron came to anchor opposite Elizabeth Castle, amid a salute from that picturesque old fortress, and the bailiff and a deputation from "the States" having boarded the Royal yacht, they brought back the news that her Majesty would shortly land.
-Accordingly at about 11 o'clock the Queen, the Prince Consort, and the Royal party landed in boats at the Victoria pier, a structure of solid granite, enclosing one side of the harbour, a quarter of a mile in length, and were received by "the States," the military authorities (except the Lieutenant-Governor, who is not at present in the island), and a vast concourse of people.
-After making a circuit of the principal streets the Queen proceeded to the New Victoria College, where she was received by the Principal (Dr. Henderson) the Bishop of Winchester (who happens to be visiting this distant part of his discesse), and the principal inhabitants.
-Here her Majesty seemed struck with the handsome design of the great hall (which contains a good copy of her own portrait, by Winterhalter,) and the view from the window, but her stay was short; no address had been prepared; and after writing her name on a piece of paper (no book being at hand), the Queen and Royal party departed, made another circuit of the town, and re-embarked at 1 o'clock.
+Accordingly at about 11 o'clock the Queen, the Prince Consort, and the Royal party landed in boats at the Victoria pier, a structure of solid granite, enclosing one side of the harbour, a quarter of a mile in length, and were received by "the States," the military authorities (except the Lieutenant-Governor, who is not at (except the Lieutenant-Governor, who is not at present in the island), and a vast concourse of people.
+After making a circuit of the principal streets the Queen proceeded to the New Victoria College, where she was received by the Principal (Dr. Henderson) the Bishop of Winchester (who happens to be visiting this distant part of his diocese), and the principal inhabitants.
+Here her Majesty seemed struck with the handsome design of the great hall (which contains a good copy of her own portrait, by Winterhalter,) and the view from own portrait, by Winterhalter,) and the view from the window, but her stay was short; no address had been prepared; and after writing her name on a piece of paper (no book being at hand), the Queen and Royal party departed, made another circuit of the town, and re-embarked at 1 o'clock.
 Considering that the whole of the arrangements were extemporised, the thing went off very well.
 The weather, as usual, was splendid, and the scene at certain points, the harbour and the college, are of great beauty.
 Not less remarkable was the orderly good humour of the people.
-Although there did not appear to be a single policeman in the place-only a few gentlemen acting as special constables-and the population is of the character called "mixed," the contrast with a London mob was wonderful.
-There was not a symptom of disorder, and, though a little exuberant and demonstrative in their loyalty, the spirit which animated them was not to be mistaken;
+Although there did not appear to be a single policeman in the place-only a